-Participant default procedures.
+2. CSD participants default rules and procedures.
 On 31 May 2016, ESMA published a consultation paper on draft guidelines on CSD participants default rules and procedures.
 The final report including the guidelines has been published on 23 March 2017.
 The translations of the guidelines into all official languages of the EU have been published on ESMA website on 8 June 2017.

-Cooperation between authorities.
-On 11 July 2017, ESMA published guidelines regarding the cooperation between authorities under CSDR.
+5. Cooperation between authorities.
+On 11 July 2017, ESMA published guidelines regarding the cooperation between authorities under CSDR (see the translations published in all the official EU languages).
 The purpose of the guidelines is to ensure consistent, efficient and effective supervisory practices within the EU in respect of cooperation arrangements between supervisory authorities for: